tjmckinley/stoch_workshop/docs/index.md

 # Objectives

-In this workshop, you will learn to perform history matching with emulation on models with stochasticity, using the [hmer](https://github.com/Tandethsquire/hmer) package.
-This workshop should be addressed after working on [Workshop 1](https://danny-sc.github.io/determ_workshop/index.html), which shows how to perform history matching with emulation on deterministic models.
-Note that bits and pieces which are specific to the calibration of stochastic models have been put inside boxes:
+In this workshop, you will learn how to perform history matching with emulation on stochastic models, using the [hmer](https://github.com/Tandethsquire/hmer) package.
+Much of the calibration process is the same for stochastic and deterministic models, and we therefore recommend that before starting this workshop you complete [Workshop 1](https://danny-sc.github.io/determ_workshop/index.html), which shows how to perform history matching with emulation on deterministic models.
+In this workshop, we cover the overall process in less detail, with new information that is specific to stochastic models highlighted using boxes:

 <div class="panel panel-default"><div class="panel-body">

-A box like this contains material which is specific to the calibration of stochastic models and is therefore different from the corresponding material in the deterministic workshop. </div></div>
+Boxes like these contain material that is specific to the calibration of stochastic models, and is therefore not covered in the deterministic workshop.
+ </div></div>

+Before starting the tutorial, you will need to run the code contained in the box below: it will load all relevant dependencies and a few helper functions which will be introduced and used later.

 <infobutton id="displayTextunnamed-chunk-3" onclick="javascript:toggle('unnamed-chunk-3');">Show: Code to load relevant libraries and helper functions</infobutton>